-- Reflecting a stronger than anticipated start to the year and the outlook for the balance of 2024, Chemtrade now expects 2024 Adjusted EBITDA to be at the higher end of its previously communicated guidance range of \$395.0 million to \$435.0 million. - Achieving the higher end of the 2024 Adjusted EBITDA guidance range would make 2024 one of Chemtrade's three highest ever years for Adjusted EBITDA. - Anticipate that H2 2024 will be stronger than H1 2024. - Chemtrade considers the mid-point of 2024's anticipated Adjusted EBITDA of \$415.0 million to represent a sustainable level of mid-cycle earnings with the current business portfolio. - 2024 Adjusted EBITDA Guidance.
-Please see Appendix for additional information.
+- Reflecting a stronger than anticipated start to the year and the outlook for the balance of 2024, Chemtrade now expects 2024 Adjusted EBITDA to be at the higher end of its previously communicated guidance range of \$395.0 million and \$435.0 million. - Achieving the higher end of the 2024 Adjusted EBITDA guidance range would make 2024 one of Chemtrade's three highest ever years for Adjusted EBITDA. - Anticipate that H2 2024 will be stronger than H1 2024. - Chemtrade considers the mid-point of 2024's anticipated Adjusted EBITDA of \$415.0 million to represent a sustainable level of mid-cycle earnings with the current business portfolio.

-Adjusted EBITDA
+2024 Adjusted EBITDA Guidance